AhmadFaraz-crypto/ERPnext-Installation-on-Mac/README.md

 ### STEP 14 create a site in frappe bench

     bench new-site site1.local

+NOTE: If you face this type of issue.

+    Creation of your site - site1.local failed because MariaDB is not properly configured to use the Barracuda storage engine.
+    Please add the settings below to MariaDB's my.cnf, restart MariaDB then run `bench new-site site1.local` again.

+then you have to go in mariadb shell and run these commands

+      SET collation_server = 'utf8mb4_unicode_ci';
+      brew services restart mariadb

 ### STEP 15 install ERPNext latest version in bench & site